The Corporate Governance Review: Ghana

 - decide to wind up the company.

-Shareholders take decisions by voting in general meeting and then passing resolutions to give effect to their decisions.
+Shareholders make decisions by voting in the general meeting and then passing resolutions to give effect to their decisions.
 In spite of this, a dissenting shareholder has the right to pursue an action in court if he or she is of the opinion that any decision, action or transaction of the company is illegal, irregular, ultra vires or contravenes the provisions of the constitution of the company.
-Additionally, a dissenting shareholder on special resolutions seeking to vary or dispense with the business of the company or approve a major transaction, arrangement, merger or division of the company or variation of class rights may require the company to purchase his or her shares and that of other members.
+Additionally, a dissenting shareholder on special resolutions seeking to vary or dispense with the business of the company or approve a major transaction, arrangement, merger or division of the company or variation of class rights may require the company to purchase his or her shares and those of other members.